In western New York, the far right tries to make inroads with vaccine skeptics

 Public health mandates and the push to vaccinate as many people as possible against covid-19 have become animating issues for patriot groups, which have long held conspiratorial views of the federal government.
 The Watchmen and others say that official responses to the pandemic, both at the state and federal level, are a stark example of government overreach — an argument that helps them appeal to new potential supporters, analysts say.

 "The New York Watchmen uses this framing broadly to oppose things such as covid-19 health safety measures, mask mandates, covid-19 vaccinations," said Susan Corke, director of the Southern Poverty Law Center's Intelligence Project, which monitors extremist groups.
-They "believe they are working to protect citizens' constitutional rights from an ever overreaching government."
+They "believe they are working to protect citizens' constitutional rights from an ever-overreaching government."

 At a moment when domestic extremism has been identified by the FBI as the major violent threat in the United States and lawmakers are focused on the fallout from the Jan.
-6 attack on the U.S. Capitol, researchers and health experts are increasingly concerned with the alliance forming nationwide between the radical right and vaccine hesitant populations.
+6 attack on the U.S. Capitol, researchers and health experts are increasingly concerned about the alliance forming nationwide between the radical right and vaccine-hesitant populations.

 Patriot and self-described militia groups emerged in the early 1990s around the issue of gun control and fears of global government, and they were galvanized by violent confrontations with federal agents at Ruby Ridge, Idaho, and Waco, Tex.
 The movement's violent tendencies reached a bloody climax with the Oklahoma City bombing.
-The groups waned in the 1990s and 2000s only to be reignited by the election of Barack Obama, which saw the emergence of the anti-government paramilitary networks such as the Oath Keepers and the Three Percenters, some of whose members have been charged in the storming of the U.S. Capitol on Jan.
-6.
+The groups waned in the 1990s and 2000s only to be reignited by the election of Barack Obama, which saw the emergence of the anti-government paramilitary networks such as the Oath Keepers and the Three Percenters, some of whose members have been charged in the storming of the U.S. Capitol in January.

 The New York Watchmen, which was founded by Pellien, a 56-year-old former police officer, emerged in reaction to the protests against police brutality around the country last summer.
 They have "some degree of military-type structure" and conduct firearms training, according to the Southern Poverty Law Center.
 Some members seem eager to engage in violence against anti-fascist counterprotesters.